Whirligig231/whirlios/README.md

 File lengths are restricted to lengths that fill sectors.
 An unindexed file is always 504 B in size, while an indexed file's size is always a multiple of 512 B. Read/write functions work one sector at a time; for unindexed files, the last eight bytes will always be 00 00 00 00 00 00 00 00.

+Note that there is an additional restriction on executable files: they may not be longer than 16 KB.
+This is to ensure that they can be loaded into a segment properly.

 ## Writing Code for WhirliOS

 WhirliOS does not support any of the standard C libraries (stdio, stdlib, etc.), instead providing its own.
 These are named by letters of the alphabet with "lib" after them, and each has a header file.
 The exception is lib.asm, which provides very low-level support and is compiled as a raw binary file; use of lib.asm directly is discouraged, as you can use the other libraries instead to access the corresponding functionality at a higher level.
 These include: